-Join Eric Wing for an in-depth discussion in this video Creating track lighting: Part 2, part of MEP Families in Revit.
+Join Eric Wing for an in-depth discussion in this video Creating track lighting: Part 2, part of Revit: MEP Families.

 - Okay, let's make our Track.…Under Families, let's go New,…let's scroll down to Generic Model Line Based.…The first thing I'd like to do is go to my Front Elevation,…I'm going to right-click on this…Reference plane and create Similar.…On my drop panel,…I'm going to click Pick Lines and I'm going…to Offset down two inches.…I'm going to Offset downward two inches,…and hit Escape.…Now I'm going to click Aligned Dimension,…Strong to Weak,…grab my two inch dimension…and I'm going to add a parameter,…and I'm going to call that Track Depth.…